ekas-7/Quote-it/README.md

 ## Contributing

-Feel free to contribute to the development of this chat application by creating issues or submitting pull requests.
+Feel free to contribute to the development of Quote It! by creating issues or submitting pull requests.